robert-warneke/github-cards/README.md

 ---

 ## GitHub Repo Cards
-Enhance your GitHub profile and repositories with customizable GitHub Repo Cards.
+Enhance your GitHub profile and repositories with customizable 'GitHub Repo Cards'.
 Display information about your repositories in a neat, visual card format that can be tailored to your liking.

 ### 🖥️ Demo:
 > 🔍 Example of the default 'GitHub Repo Card':